adamcooke/authie/README.md

 ```

 By default, persistent sessions will last for 2 months before requring the user
 logs in again.
-You can increase this if needed:
+You can increase (or decrease) this if needed:

 ```ruby
 Authie.config.persistent_session_length = 12.months